Exploring the Algarve

 This was my second time in Portugal and whenever I’ve met anyone from the country at events, etc, when I’ve said that I’m going to be holidaying in Portugal this year, they sigh, roll their eyes and guess straight away that it’s the Algarve that I’ll be visiting.
 Yes, Brits do tend to love this area of Portugal, many of them even settling here in retirement but there is a reason for that.
 The beautiful beaches, the delicious food, the laid back atmosphere shared with its neighbouring Spain – just a few of the things that make Portugal so special and keep the tourists coming back year after year.

-I visited this year with my Mum, Dad, brother and Mr P and we had a great time exploring everywhere.
+I visited this year with my Mum, Dad, and brother and we had a great time exploring everywhere.
 Here are my top tips for getting the most out of the Algarve…

 Stay in a villa